Certificate in Religion in the Arts and Contemporary Culture

 - 2. Complete fifteen hours of approved coursework for the program.

 - 3. Present a final project in the student's area of interest (this may overlap with the M.Div.
 Senior Project or MTS thesis).
 The project need not be a written thesis paper, but could be a performance, exhibition, or other creative work.
+Students presenting such creative work as a final project are expected to submit a short paper, which connects the art or performance to the student's scholarly work and other significant experiences at VDS.
 Students are advised that creative projects, whether done for academic credit or not, take time to put together.
 As the design of the final project is subject to the Director's approval, planning should begin before one's final year in the program

 - 4. Receive approval for that final project from a first and second evaluator, chosen from the VU faculty in consultation with the Director of the Religion in the Arts Program.
 For M.Div Senior Projects, both evaluators must come from VDS faculty.
 A third evaluator from outside the VDS faculty may be added if deemed necessary by the director.